 Lumify Coupon Information

 Since Lumify is so new to the market, they do have coupons available.
-You can always ask your eye doctor for coupons, as they likely have them, or you can head to their website here.
-You'll simply need to click on Get Coupons, enter your email, and click Get Deal.
+You can always ask your eye doctor for coupons, as they likely have them, or you can head to Amazon and check out prices here.
+You can also go to their website and you'll simply need to click on Get Coupons, enter your email, and click Get Deal.
 They'll then email you coupons for the product, although this feature was suspended when we tried applying.
 Other options for finding coupons include searching sites like hip2save.com and couponmom.com, which often have coupons for this product!
 We'll update you as we find out more, but fortunately, the price isn't too outrageous in the first place.

 As with any eye drop or medication we use, there are side effects.
 The Lumify website states that studies have shown that if people noticed side effects, they included itchiness of the eyes, foreign body sensation (or a scratchy feeling of something in the eye), tearing, and pain.
 These may be common, but they are also temporary side effects of this medication and should dissipate over time.